 Amaterasu (天照): Signifying “shining in heaven,” evoking the celestial beauty and majesty of clouds illuminated by sunlight.

-Aoi (葵): Translating to “hollyhock,” symbolizing the resilience and endurance of clouds against the backdrop of the sky.
+Aoi (葵): Translating to “hollyhock,” symbolizing clouds’ resilience and endurance against the sky’s backdrop.

 Miyuki (美雪): Combining “beautiful” and “snow,” reflecting the pristine and delicate nature of clouds as they blanket the earth.